bcgov/entity/rfcs/rfc-involuntary-dissolutions.md

 ### Warnings

-The existing warnings list field returned by the GET /business endpoint can be used by the UIs to display the relevant involuntary dissolution warnings.
+The existing warnings list field returned by the GET /business endpoint can be used by the UIs to display the relevant alerts for involuntary dissolution warnings.

-Current UI designs still reference D1 and D2 which are sub-states that are no longer relevant to the BE in the modernized system.
-However, we will still need to provide a way for the FE to be able to determine these states based on the warnings list being returned.
+Note that a new **data** property will be added to the warnings structure.
+This will be used to provide additional information relevant to the involuntary dissolution process for a given business.

-This will be represented by using the **code** property for a given warning object.
+Business that is eligible for involuntary dissolution but does not have process initiated yet
 ```json
 {
     "business": {